w314/notes/javaNotes/csNotes.md

 - Single responsibility is upheld by putting all of the construction code in a single function.
 - Open/Closed principle is upheld by allowing new subclasses to easily implement and be added, without negatively affecting any of the already written classes.
 - Abstracts the actual creation of the objects away from the user.

+Problems that are solved by Factory Design Pattern:

+- you had client code that kept track of all available objects it can create
+- if you wanted to create an additional class for client code to use, client code needed to be updated

+Factory Design Pattern provides this solution:

+- by removing object creation responsibility from client, client just uses factory to get an object and no longer needs to keep track of concrete classes that it needs to choose from

 #### Real World Application